 Today, you have most likely used several products containing palm oil.
+It is a growing issue in debates surrounding food sustainability and climate change and one that needs to be addressed.
 In a report published by the Guardian earlier this year, it was stated that every person around the world consumes an average of 8 kg of palm oil a year, most of it through the food we eat.
 However, palm oil is also a common ingredient in other products, such as cleaning products and personal care items, e.g. shampoo, lotion and make up.
 According to WWF, almost 50% of the packaged products in supermarkets contain palm oil.
-Avoiding palm oil is nearly impossible, but does it have to be a problem?
-And if it is, what can we do about it?
+Avoiding palm oil is nearly impossible, but does the impact of palm oil have to be a problem?
+If it is a problem, what can we do about it?

 Before discussing the environmental concerns of palm oil, let’s just quickly clarify what palm oil is.
 In the picture above, you can see the fruits that contain the oil we call palm oil.
 Palm oil is a vegetable oil that is derived from oil palm trees, mostly grown near the equator.
 The oil itself is found in the thousands of small fruits that are growing in large bunches on the trees.
 Indonesia and Malaysia accounts for 86% of the global production, and more than half of the global demand comes from Asia.
 The worldwide production of palm oil has been increasing for several decades, and experts believe that this will continue.
 By 2050, the demand for palm oil is expected to quadruple.